Free guide for aviation IT leaders

 What is the fastest delivery model for aviation IT programs with fixed deadlines?

 There is no universally fastest model.
 The right answer depends on two factors: time to fill and time to productive value.
-Staff augmentation moves Clock 1 fastest when procurement is clear.
-Outcome-based delivery closes Clock 2 fastest when scope and dependencies are documented before the engagement starts.
+Staff augmentation moves time-to-fill fastest when procurement is clear.
+Outcome-based delivery closes time-to-productive-value fastest when scope and dependencies are documented before the engagement starts.

 When should I use staff augmentation versus outcome-based delivery?